laro/Cilia/2 Standard Lib/7 Console IO.md

 `system::console::in`, `out`, and `err` are implemented by platform-specific streams.
 They wrap an operating-system handle or file descriptor and implement `TextOutStream::writeRaw()` / `TextInStream::readRaw()`.

-They are meant to wrap the three standard streams.
+They are meant to wrap the three standard streams stdin/stdout/stderr.
 They could wrap any compatible handle or descriptor (console, pipe, file, socket), but that is rarely used.

 They are _not_ thread-safe.
 Use `cin` / `cout` / `cerr` for concurrent access.